-Let’s take a look at one of the simplest examples.
+Let’s take a look at a simple example:

-- If you are using an older version of PHP, then you should check out the random_compat on Github, which provides PHP 5.x support for the random_int function.
+If you are using an older version of PHP, then you will probably encounter the following fatal error:

 Related: Generate a random token with PHP.